Harry Styles Performs New Single ‘Sign Of The Times’ On ‘SNL’ [VIDEO]

 The episode opened with an impromptu dance number in the opening sequence, with host Jimmy Fallon leading a group of guests through an interpretation of David Bowie’s classic hit “Let’s Dance.”
 Styles’ 15-second appearance was enough to set Twitter alight, with fans gushing over the star’s dancing and “irresistible smile.”

 Styles also made time to poke fun at himself and his burgeoning solo career.
-In a skit playing rock legend Mick Jagger, Styles responded to a compliment from SNL regular Kenan Thompson on Jagger’s successful solo project, saying “Solo?
+In a skit playing rock legend Mick Jagger, Styles responded to a compliment from SNL regular Kenan Thompson on Jagger’s successful solo project, saying, “Solo?
 Why would anyone in a successful band go solo?
 That is insane!”

-Styles initially teased the release of the debut, self titled album with a series of blank Instagram posts, followed by an equally baffling ad aired during the semi-final of The Voice UK.
+Styles initially teased the release of the debut, self-titled album with a series of blank Instagram posts, followed by an equally baffling ad aired during the semi-final of The Voice UK.
 The star then took to Instagram to further hype the album, this time with the complete track list and cover art.

 The track list is as follows.